Terpow/Matryoshka/README.md

 ```

 ## Disclaimer!!!
-This script was developed for educational and ethical hacking purposes as part of a cybersecurity challenge.
+This script was developed for educational and ethical hacking purposes as part of a cybersecurity challenge.Thanks to the Zostań Security Ninja team for the great challenge!